publitas/docs/source/js.md

 }
 ```

 Using the `setProductCtaAction(action)` you can specify a custom action when the user clicks the 'Go To Webshop' button (call to action) in the product details view. `action` needs to be a function.
-It will receive the original webshop url as an argument.
+It will receive the corresponding product as argument (same as `setProductAction`).

 ## Custom Link Action